View Workflow Executions in Medusa Admin

 Timeline#

-The timeline diagram shows you the step by step execution of the workflow.
-You can zoom in and out, and drag and move the mouse to view the entire diagram.
+The timeline diagram shows you the step-by-step execution of the workflow.
+You can zoom in and out, and drag the mouse to view the entire diagram.
 You can also click on a step to view its execution details in the History section.

 Step Status

-In the timeline diagram, each step node has a small box at its left whose color indicates its status:
+In the timeline diagram, each step node has a small box whose color indicates the step's status:

 Orange